List of Negima! Magister Negi Magi characters: Evangeline A.K. McDowell

 Evangeline's power is notorious in the Magic World, which leads to nicknames like "Advent of Evil", "Apostle of Calamity", "Gospel of Darkness", "Dark Evangel", "Puppet/Doll Master", "Maga Nosferatu", "The Girl Queen of Darkness", "The Visitation of Woes", and "The Disciple of Dark Tones."
 As a dark mage, Evangeline specializes in ice-based spells and dark magic, and is shown to be incredibly powerful once in her full capacities.
 She created the style "Magia Erebea", which absorbs magic into the users body; bonding it to the user's soul.
-Her abilities allow her to fly and give her extremely fast regeneration.
-Even while under the curse, though Chachamaru is generally used to fight for her.
+Her abilities allow her to fly and give her extremely fast regeneration, even while under the curse; though Chachamaru is generally used to fight in her stead.
 She is also a master of puppetry, and she is able to control hundreds of marionettes at once, or use the ability on her opponents.
 She currently only uses one sentient doll, Chachazero (チャチャゼロ), a very rude and violent being, though she cannot move without a large concentration of magic.
 In her resort, she makes use of several other sentient dolls who can move due to the high concentration of magic within her resort.

 Chachamaru is a servant to her.
 She refers to Evangeline as "master" and does anything she orders.
 While Chachazero is a puppet, Chachamaru is a robot, and requires no power from Evangeline.
 Instead, she plugs herself in.